kathuriabhinav/iot_weather_station/README.md

 - Edit their personal dashboard by adding or removing weather stations from dashboard.

 # It enables weather-stations to
-- Post live weather data onto firebase.
+- Post live weather data onto firebase using weather station ID

 # Hardware Used
 - Nodemcu - ESP8266